 Intervention in the market by the Reserve Bank provided a level of certainty for financial institutions and injected billions of dollars into the financial system.
-The rapid reduction in official interest rates by the Reserve Bank has resulted in a contraction of our interest margin.
-CWCU responded to the pandemic by following the government's health advice and adhering to the government's restrictions, such as increasing cleaning and limiting the number of members in our office and branches.
-This proved effective as all staff have remained free of Covid-19 and all operations have continued unaffected.
+CWCU continues to respond to the pandemic by following the government's health advice and adhering to any government restrictions.
+This has proven effective as the majority of staff have remained free of Covid-19 and operations have continued primarily in a "business as usual" manner.